1. Automate your savings

 You might also consider a debt consolidation loan, which can typically be found at a significantly lower interest rate than the rate offered by credit cards.

-If you've got mortgage debt, consider refinancing at a lower rate, and make lump-sum payments whenever possible.
+If you have mortgage debt and a high interest rate, consider refinancing at a lower rate, and make lump-sum payments whenever possible.

 3. Make responsible spending choices